lmparppei/Beat/README.md

 * Timeline view (with chronometry)
 * Drag & drop scenes in the card view
 * Fix problems with copying and pasting text
-* Have Beat only write happy endings
+* Have Beat only allo happy endings
 * Making the world a better place
 * Planting some trees to fight climate change